Pascalco/hikingmap/README.md

 ### Bug reports and feature requests

 Do you feel like something is missing?
 Or did you encounter a bug?
 Please report it by opening a [new Issue](https://github.com/Pascalco/hikingmap/issues/new).
-Thanks
+Thanks.

 ### License

-This project is licensed under the terms of the Creative Commons Attribution Share Alike 4.0 International license
+This project is licensed under the terms of the Creative Commons Attribution Share Alike 4.0 International license.

 ### Screenshots